apache/spark/docs/structured-streaming-programming-guide.md

   </tr>
 </table>

-Finally, you have to call `start()` to actually start the execution of the query.
+Note that you have to call `start()` to actually start the execution of the query.
 This returns a StreamingQuery object which is a handle to the continuously running execution.
 You can use this object to manage the query, which we will discuss in the next subsection.
 For now, let’s understand all this with a few examples.

 <div class="codetabs">